stardisblue/leaflet-clustering/README.md

 clusters.bindPopup((layer) => `Cluster contains ${layer.getLayers().length} markers`);
 ```

----

 ## Documentation & Examples

 See [API section below](#api) for usage details.

+A working example can be found in the [example](example/) folder.

 > More examples and documentation coming soon!

----

 ## API